Skip to content

 Understanding ACV and ARR can help you make financially sound decisions about pricing, marketing, and customer retention strategies to keep your business thriving.

-Understanding Annual Contract Value
+What is Annual Contract Value (ACV)?

 The thing to remember is that it focuses on individual customer contracts, not your entire customer base.
 It looks at the value of each agreement separately, typically over a fixed period of one year (hence the “annual” in ACV).